 Top of the page

+Experts don't fully understand what causes bipolar disorder.
+But they believe many factors may be involved.
 It seems to run in families.
-Your child has a greater risk of having it if a close family member such as a parent, grandparent, brother, or sister has it.
+Your child has a greater risk of having bipolar disorder if a close family member has it.

 Bipolar disorder can be related to genetics or an imbalance in your child’s hormones.
 Negative experiences, unsafe or unstable environments, and stressful life events (trauma) can also increase the chances of developing bipolar disorder.

 Bipolar disorder causes cycles of mania and depression.
 Mania is a period of an extremely happy, irritable, or angry mood.
 Your child may need little sleep and talk very fast.
 During a depressive episode, your child may have a sad, low, or cranky mood.
 Your child may have low energy.

 There is no lab test that can diagnose bipolar disorder.
 Doctors make the diagnosis by asking questions about health problems your child and family members have had.
 The doctor will ask questions about your child's feelings and behaviour.
 Your child will also get a physical exam.

 Diagnosing bipolar disorder can be a long process that involves careful monitoring and ruling out other explanations.
 But it’s important to identify the right diagnosis as this helps your child or teen’s healthcare team communicate and plan the right treatment together.
 If you are worried that your child might hurt themself, take steps to make sure they are safe, like asking for help or calling a suicide crisis centre.
 Keep the number for a suicide crisis centre on or near your phone.
 Visit Talk Suicide Canada to find support in your area.
 In Alberta, support is available by phone: